-If you use an accrual method, report farm income when you earn it, not when you receive it.
+You may be required to use the accrual accounting method.
+If you use the accrual method, report farm income when you earn it, not when you receive it.
 In most cases, you must include animals and crops in your inventory if you use this method.
 See Pub.
 225 for exceptions, inventory methods, how to change methods of accounting, and rules that require certain costs to be capitalized or included in inventory.
+For information about accounting periods, see Pub.
+538, Accounting Periods and Methods.

 Chapter 11 bankruptcy.
-If you were a debtor in a chapter 11 bankruptcy case during 2010, see the instructions for Form 1040 and page SE-2 of the instructions for Schedule SE (Form 1040).
+If you were a debtor in a chapter 11 bankruptcy case during 2011, see the instructions for Form 1040 and the instructions for Schedule SE (Form 1040).

-Lines 39a Through 41c
+Lines 37b Through 42b

-See the instructions for lines 5a through 7c on page F-3.
+See the instructions for lines 2a through 7b.

-See the instructions for line 10 that begin on page F-3.
+See the instructions for line 8b.